 Here we take a look at incredible goalkeepers who had the most clean sheets in Premier League history.

-We are starting our list with a legend like Peter Schmeichel, and if one of the legends of the Premier League is the number 10 on our list, then who are the other 9?!
+We are starting our list with a legend like Peter Schmeichel, and if one of the legends of the Premier League is the number 10 on our list, then who are the others?!

 Considered by many to be the greatest goal keeper of the Premier League era, although many would argue with that as this list suggests as well.
 Schmeichel is a legend of the Manchester United football club and served the club for 8 seasons, joining United just a year before the English First Division was turned into Premier League in 1991.
 He stayed until 1999 and played 398 matches for them in all competitions and even managed to score a goal!